3untz/electron-novo/ios/README.rst

 Electron-Cash, iOS Native UI
 ============================

-This subdirectory implements an iOS native UI for Electron Cash, using UIKit via 'rubicon-ios' Python bindings.
+This subdirectory implements an iOS native UI for Electron Novo, using UIKit via 'rubicon-ios' Python bindings.
 It uses the 'Briefcase' project to create an Xcode project which contains within it a Python interpreter, plus all scripts and dependent python packages.
 Python 3.6 or above is recommended.

 - Rubicon-iOS Web Page: https://pybee.org/project/projects/bridges/rubicon/